International Move Preparation

 Preparing for an International Move: Documentation

 Proper documentation is increasingly important due to heightened security requirements.
-You can rely on the expertise of your Coordinator to guide you through the process.
-He will identify and complete the appropriate paperwork for your origin and destination countries.
+You can rely on the expertise of your Coordinator to guide you through the process of identifying and completing the appropriate paperwork for your origin and destination countries.
 Don’t delay as documentation is a critical part of the international move preparation process and late receipt may delay your shipment.

 Preparing for an International Move: Travel